 - Several notable artists based themselves in the city, including Leonard Bramer, Carel Fabritius, Pieter de Hoogh, Gerard Houckgeest, Emanuel de Witte, and Jan Steen.

 - Dutch physician Reinier de Graaf received international attention for his discovery of the follicles of the ovary.

 What to see and do in Delft, Netherlands

 This is a city full of life and energy.
 With so many activities, any visitor could stay occupied for days.
-The day we were there was early Spring and quite cool, but people enjoyed the outdoors as if it was summer.
+The day we were there was early Spring and quite cool, but people enjoyed the outdoors as if it were summer.
 Looking closely at the photos, people looked relaxed in the sunshine despite to cool temperature.

 During our visit, we barely touched the surface of all Delft has to offer.
 We hope to get back one day and give it the time it deserves.
 Here are the top suggestions of what to do if you are lucky enough to visit this Dutch gem.

 Nieuwe Kerk (New Church)

 To understand the history of The Netherlands, a visit to Nieuwe Kerk (New Church) is a must.
 Here, the father of The Netherlands’ William of Orange’ is buried, and subsequently, all the House of Orange royals found their resting place in Nieuwe Kerk.

 The choir of the Nieuwe Kerk contains a magnificent monument by Hendrik de Keyser (1608-19), erected by the United Provinces to the memory of William of Orange.
 The interior of the church is quite understated but elegant.
 The stained glass windows are intricate and impressive.

-But best of all is the view after you’ve climbed the 375 feet high tower with a magnificent view of the city.
+But best of all is the view after you’ve climbed the 375-foot-high tower with a magnificent view of the city.
 On bright days you’ll even be able to see Rotterdam and The Hague.
 Ryan took all the cityscape photos on this post from the high tower.
 In front of the church, in the marketplace, is a bronze statue of Hugo Grotius by Th.
 Stracké, which was erected in 1886.